SarwatMajeed24/physical-ai-humanoid-robotics-book/README.md

-# Physical AI & Humanoid Robotics
+# Physical AI & Humanoid Robotics - with RAG Chatbot

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/sweetoo/physical-ai-humanoid-robotics-book)

 A comprehensive open-source course book on Physical AI and Humanoid Robotics, built with Docusaurus v3 and deployed on GitHub Pages.
+Now includes an AI-powered chatbot for interactive learning!

 ## 🚀 Quick Start